Configuring Additional Settings for a

 Dialog Box

-Toggle the Select
+Toggle the Select Profiles switch on.
+The

 Select Wi-Fi Calling Profiles dialog box is

-Select the profiles
+Select the profiles in the Available Profiles

-Selected Profiles table.
-To remove the
+profile to the Selected Profiles table.
+To

-profiles from the Selected Profiles table,
+remove the profiles from the Selected Profiles

-select the profiles in the Selected Profiles
+table, select the profiles in the Selected

-table and click Remove.
+Profiles table and click

 Click Save.

-Isolation switch to ON to prevent
+Isolation switch on to prevent devices on the same network

-devices on the same network from communicating directly with each other,
+from communicating directly with each other, enhancing security.
+Client

-enhancing security.
-Client Isolation is disabled by
+Isolation is disabled by default.

 Client Isolation